 Both experiences were one of a kind.
 It was led by Habigiriziman Christopher, 72, an ardent conservationist partnering with the lodge in spearheading the regeneration of a natural forest in the locality.

-I highly recommend this adventure especially for honeymooners and family holiday.
+I highly recommend this adventure, especially for honeymooners and family holidays.

 Other attractions/ experiences within easy reach

 The Great Virunga Mountains inclusive of Mountain Nyiragongo, an active volcano in Congo.